akashpoojary042-creator/Customer-Churn-Prediction/README.md

 At least one group mean is significantly different.

-The ANOVA test was used as part of the statistical analysis to understand relationships between customer characteristics and churn-related behavior.
+ANOVA was included as part of the statistical analysis to understand relationships between customer characteristics and churn-related behavior.

 ---